JjiaqiFan-9675/Othello/README.md

 Players cannot put any pieces on the obstacle positions.

 **Your AI Friends:**
-Easy mode: Uniformly Random model
+Easy mode: Uniformly Random model.
-Hard mode: Minimax Tree Model
+\\Hard mode: Minimax Tree Model

 **Good luck and have fun\!**